On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

 to hold for all $u,v\in C^\infty (M)$, where $\nabla_g$ and $\mu_g$ denote the gradient with respect to $g$ and the volume form, respectively.
 Let $H^2(M)$ and $L^2(M)$ denote the respective Sobolev spaces, defined with respect to a fixed reference metric on $M$.
 It is well known that $\Delta_g$ is a bounded operator from $H^2(M)$ to $L^2(M)$.
 It can be interpreted as a closed unbounded operator on $L^2(M)$, which is self-adjoint with respect to the inner product induced by $g$.
 Its spectrum consists of one zero eigenvalue and a countable, discrete set of negative eigenvalues with finite multiplicity.

-It will be crucial in our proof of \Cref{theorem:degenerate} that eigenfunctions satisfy a unique continuation theorem: If $M$ is connected, the zeroes of an eigenfunction $u$ of $\Delta_g$ are of finite order unless $u$ vanishes identically.
+It will be crucial in our proof of \Cref{theorem:nontransverse} that eigenfunctions satisfy a unique continuation theorem: If $M$ is connected, eigenfunctions of $\Delta_g$ cannot vanish to infinite order anywhere.
 This follows from Aronszajn's unique continuation theorem for general elliptic operators of second order \cite{Aronszajn1957}.

 Following Hamilton's book \cite{Hamilton1982}, we call a map $F:\mathcal F \to \mathcal F'$ between Fr\'{e}chet spaces $\mathcal F$ and $\mathcal F'$ \emph{continuously differentiable}, or $C^1$, if

 exists everywhere, is linear in $h$, and \emph{jointly continuous} as a function of $q$ and $h$.
 This notion is stronger than Gateaux differentiability, but much weaker than the definition of continuous differentiability one might expect: The derivative $DF$ need \emph{not} be a continuous map from $\mathcal F$ into the space of continuous linear operators from $\mathcal F$ to $\mathcal F'$.
 In particular, we never specify a topology on that space.